 Yes you can.
-As long as you bring it with in a sufficient amount according to your personal use as prescribed by your doctor.
-To be on the safe side, it would be better if you enclose a letter from your doctor (in English please) describing the medicines you are bringing and to what purpose they are necessary consumed by you.
+As long as you bring it with in a sufficient amount according to your personal use and need as prescribed by your doctor.
+It would also be

 3. HOW DO I EXTEND MY VISA IF I WANT TO STAY LONGER THAN THE INTENDED LENGTH OF STAY?

 User of Visa Free Facility

 If you enter Indonesia with the VISA FREE FACILITY, then you can not extend it beyond the 30-day period.
 The only alternative is for you to exit Indonesia first and re-enter with the same facility for the period length of stay of another 30 days.